DhruvGharat/College-Site/RUN_LOCAL.md

 Open http://127.0.0.1:8000

 Notes:
-- This project uses Django auth stored in Supabase Postgres (tables like `auth_user`).
-It does not use Supabase Auth.
+- This project uses Django's default authentication system with SQLite database.
 - To create faculty accounts: either use `/admin` or run a short shell snippet to create `User` and linked `Faculty` with a valid `Department`.

 ### Create a user + faculty via CLI